codefuse-ai/rodimus/README.md

 ## Rodimus+-Coder Evaluation

 We re-evaluate the metrics of the Qwen series models, and the metrics of other series models are quoted from the original paper.
+We will release the evaluation script in [CodeFuse-Evaluation](https://github.com/codefuse-ai/codefuse-evaluation).

 ### Rodimus+-Coder-Base